shrpnsld/workspace/README.md

 `list` – list project names and paths.

-`git` – run git command for each matched project.
-Git command should be separeted with `--`.

-`foreach` – run command for each matched project.
-Command should be separeted with `--`.

 `open` – open matched projects in shell (default), Apple Terminal, iTerm2, Gnome-Terminal tabs or tmux panels.
 When opening projects with bash, if you want to abort this action, you can exit with code 66.
 You can change this value with option `--abort-open-with <0..127>`.

+`` (name not specified) – run command for each matched project.
+Command should be separeted with `--`.

 ### Predicates